core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 In order to hide such information and mitigate the impact on privacy, the following Padding option is defined, to allow increasing a message's length without changing its meaning.

-The option can be used with any CoAP transport, but is especially useful with OSCORE as that does provide any padding of its own.
+The option can be used with any CoAP transport, but is especially useful with OSCORE as that does not provide any padding of its own.

 Before choosing to pad a message by using the Padding option, application designers should consider whether they can arrange for common message variants to have the same length by picking a suitable content representation; the canonical example here is expressing "yes" and "no" with "y" and "n", respectively.